Micro Surveys#

 This microsurvey extends the discovery space for Solar System Objects to the region interior to the Earth, with the addition of observations at very low solar elongation.

-The footprint of the near-sun twilight microsurvey.
+The footprint of the near-sun twilight microsurvey, following a swath around the ecliptic of about 40 degrees.

 The number of visits per pointing acquired for the near-sun twilight microsurvey, over ten years.